How To Claim R&D Tax Credit In The UK: A Step-by-Step Guide To R&D Tax Claims

 Calculate the total expenditure on R&D activities.
 This involves summing up all qualifying costs associated with your R&D projects and applying the relevant restrictions to certain expenses.
 You may also benefit from signing a joint election with unconnected parties at this stage to help increase the benefit of your claim.

-Step 4: Make advanced notification to HMRC
+Step 4: Make an advanced notification to HMRC

 Step 6: Submit the Claim